department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/DST_component_Figma.md

 - [ ] Create designs for component in Figma
 - [ ] Review designs with PO and/or other DST designers
-- [ ] Review designs with an accessibility specialist
+- [ ] Review designs with developers and accessibility specialist
 - [ ] Review designs with DST members
 - [ ] Address any comments from reviews, if necessary
 - [ ] Comment on this ticket with any accessibility considerations engineers may need to know